The Atomic Mr. Basie: Release

 This was the first Basie album released by Roulette Records.

 Reception

 The album won Best Jazz Performance, Group and Best Performance by a Dance Band awards at the 1st Annual Grammy Awards.
-AllMusic gave it 5 stars, reviewer Bruce Eder saying: "it took Basie's core audience and a lot of other people by surprise, as a bold, forward-looking statement within the context of a big-band recording."
+AllMusic gave it 5 stars, reviewer Bruce Eder saying that "it took Basie's core audience and a lot of other people by surprise, as a bold, forward-looking statement within the context of a big-band recording."

-The success of the album led to Basie, Hefti and producer Teddy Reig collaborating together again six months later to record Basie Plays Hefti.
+The success of the album led to Basie, Hefti and producer Teddy Reig collaborating again six months later to record Basie Plays Hefti.